LCostaN/catalog_grid/README.md

 ```

 ## Status
-This package is in it's initial stages and help from other devs would be much appreciated.
+This package is in it's initial stages.
+Helpful PRs are very welcome.